-We pride ourselves on being a substantive informational resource for anyone considering stem cell therapy.
+We pride ourselves on being a substantive informational resource for anyone considering stem cell research and therapy.
 At times, technical questions regarding stem cell therapy arise from both laypeople and members of the growing world of research and medicine.
 To help navigate and address these topics we have provided supporting evidence for the questions below.

 Can stem cells derived from adipose tissue differentiate into cells other than fat, bone, or cartilage?

 Several studies (1-9) have demonstrated that stem cells derived from adipose tissue are capable of creating a vast array of cell types.
 One important type is neurons, which are potentially critical for treating many kinds of neurological diseases.

 Can mesenchymal adult stem cells derived from adipose tissue or bone marrow benefit sufferers of Parkinson’s disease?

 Some scientists believe that only stem cells chemically, genetically, or otherwise artificially altered in a laboratory setting have therapeutic value in Parkinson’s Disease.
 However, two recent studies demonstrated that even unmanipulated mesenchymal stem cells reduced many of the symptoms experienced by individuals with Parkinson’s Disease (10-11).
 Additionally, the cellular mechanisms behind this therapeutic benefit have been extensively researched in an experimental setting (12-14).

 What other medical conditions may benefit from stem cell treatment?